Server-Eye/helpers/ContainerInventory/Readme.md

 # ContainerInventory.ps1

-Creates an excel file with a report of the inventory of each sensorhub of each customer.
+Creates an excel file with a report of the inventory of each sensorhub of each customer or a specific customer.

 ## Call
 ```
-ContainerInventory.ps1 apiKey
+ContainerInventory.ps1 apiKey [custID]
 ```

 ## Parameters